My audio system comprising of a Transcriptor hydraulic reference turntable, Quad 44 pre-amp, 405-2 amplifier and B&W 802 speakers.

 The only place to hear new tracks by Ben - click here

-The "Enter The Maze" EP, CD only, is now available from www.indieworks.uk
+The "Enter The Maze" EP, CD only, is no longer available from www.indieworks.uk

 I Recently discovered Mandy Morton and Spriguns .
 "Things Will Pass" is a great LP.